 A Coverdell ESA is a trust or custodial account set up in the United States solely for paying qualified education expenses for the designated beneficiary of the account.
 There are certain requirements to set up a Coverdell ESA:

 - When the account is established, the designated beneficiary must be under the age of 18 or a special needs beneficiary.

 - The account must be designated as a Coverdell ESA when it is created.

 - The document creating and governing the account must be in writing and must meet certain requirements.

-For information on how to determine the part of any distribution that is taxable earnings, refer to Publication 970, Tax Benefits for Education.
+For information on how to determine the part of any distribution that is taxable earnings, refer to Chapter 7 of Publication 970, Tax Benefits for Education.

 Page Last Reviewed or Updated: January 22, 2014